tudurom/bsc-thesis/doc/main.typ

 1. The attacked Go toolchain is installed.
 2. `x/build`'s code—the project hosting `gorebuild`—is present.
 I will assume
   the path `~/build`.
-3. The `SHA256_REPLACE` environment variable set correctly.
+3. The `SHA256_REPLACE` environment variable is set correctly.
 An example value is:

   ```bash
   SHA256_REPLACE="2c13fb00d2ea3fda:7483961fae29d7d7,4f020f9ba01fe5f8:378793788a3e30a7"